wp-plugins/optimizely-project-snippet-embedder/readme.txt

 * A Working Release.
 If you're still running 0.x.x you should most definitely upgrade!

 == Upgrade Notice ==

+= 1.1.3 =
+Added admin notice the make sure users remember to add their Optimizely Project Snippet ID.

 = 1.1.2 =
 Refactoring of code and performance upgrades.